isomerpages/mci-m3-old/pages/inspirasisg.md

 *17 June – 21 July 2019*

-**#InspirasiSG** is a nationwide integrated marketing communications campaign led by M³ to amplify Mr Masagos Zulkifi, Minister for the
+**#InspirasiSG** is a nationwide integrated marketing communications campaign led by M³ to amplify Mr Masagos Zulkifli, Minister for the
 Environment and Water Resources and Minister-in-charge of Muslim Affairs’ vision for a **Community of Success.**

 ![InspirasiSG Creative Visual](/images/inspirasisg-graphic.jpg)